SU-HPC/SUPerman/md/run_superman.md

 `SUPerman` employs advanced compilation strategies to maximize performance.
 For certain algorithms, it uses code generation techniques that require the separate compilation of generated kernels and additional linking during runtime.

 To make the library accessible to users from all backgrounds, we provide the `run_superman.sh` script, which automates all the necessary intermediate steps for a successful execution.
-This script:

-- Internally calls a C++ program (`wrapper.cpp`) that handles recompilation phases.
-- Manages communication between successive `SUPerman` runs using Linux interprocess communication primitives (e.g., named pipes).
-- Relies on named pipes located under the `/tmp/` directory, which are critical during compilation.

 Using the `run_superman.sh` script to compute matrix permanents is incredibly straightforward.
 The detailed usage is provided below.

 ---